View Document Text

 transaction fees or commissions paid by the Client to the qualified custodian on trades.

-Discretionary trading authority facilitates placing trades in Client accounts on the
+Discretionary trading authority enables the Adviser to place trades in Client accounts on

-Client’s behalf so that Adviser may promptly implement the investment policy that the
+the Client’s behalf so that the Adviser may promptly implement the investment policy the

 Client has approved in writing.